r57zone/Half-Life-Alyx-novr/README.md

+**SteamVR errors** - May have incorrectly specified the resolution of your monitor ("windowWidth" and "windowHeight") in the configuration file "default.vrsettings".
+These parameters can not be less or more, to reduce the load on the system, reduce "renderWidth" and "renderHeight".
+SteamVR also may not work on older 5: 4 monitors.

-**Buttons do not work or high sensitivity** - start SteamVR first and only then the game.
+**Buttons don't work or high sensitivity** - start SteamVR first and only then the game.